 That concludes this peak into the past of Nintendo.
 In a follow-up post I may dig a little deeper into the details presented in these product tables.

-For a comparison with Nintendo's playing card range in the 1950s, see this post, and with the range in the 1980s, check out this playing cards catalogue from 1975 or this playing cards catalogue from 1983.
+For a comparison with Nintendo's playing card range in the 1950s, see this post.
+To compare with the range decades later, in the 1970s and 1980s, check out this playing cards catalogue from 1975 or this playing cards catalogue from 1983.